Distinction of the Steinberg representation and the dual group of a symmetric space

-\begin{enumerate} \item If $E_{\C,\alpha}$ does not contain a chamber whose $l_\sigma$ is less than $l_\sigma(\C)$ then $\Gamma_{\alpha,\beta}$ is a graph, which is either a line or a rectangle, depending on the number of different orbits in $E_{\C,\alpha}$, which is either 1 or 2.
-A rectangle graph can be seen in figure \ref{fig: rectangle}.
+\begin{enumerate} \item If $E_{\C,\alpha}$ does not contain a chamber whose $l_\sigma$ length is less than $l_\sigma(\C)$ then $\Gamma_{\alpha,\beta}$ is a graph, which is either a path graph or a cycle on an even number of vertices depending on the number of different orbits in $E_{\C,\alpha}$, which is either 1 or 2.
+The edges of this graph alternate between edges labeled by $\alpha$ and edges labeled by $\beta$.